 The solution could not be easier!!

 The above is a slightly shortened version of the chapter “Toothbrush Damage” in Philip Christie’s book “Something To Chew On – A Mouth Map to Health“.
 Philip, who works as a dentist in Waterford City, Ireland, believes in a people-centered approach to dentistry and medicine, where people work in partnership with practitioners.
-You can buy his book, which contains lots of tips for preventing dental problems, and much more, on Amazon.

 Many if not most of the rechargeable electric toothbrushes (such as Oral-B and Sonicare) nowadays come with an indicator which lights up or shuts off the toothbrush when you brush too hard.